-A popular way to mount air-filled balloons to the wall is by using adhesive.
-This could be in the form of balloon tape, scotch tape, glue dots, or double-sided adhesive.
-Manufacturers created removable Glue Dots and double-sided adhesives to keep balloons mounted to the walls but these products work best when mounting single balloons on the wall.
+A lot of decorators use 3M hooks or use adhesives such as balloon tape, scotch tape, glue dots, or double-sided adhesive.
+Manufacturers created removable glue dots and double-sided adhesives to keep balloons mounted to the walls but these products work best when mounting single balloons on the wall.

 - The balloons should be strung together using a monofilament line, ribbon, or string because the weight of all the balloons will be too heavy to be supported by simple adhesives.

-- Many decorators use a 3M command hook to mount clusters because they can hold up to 5 lbs.
+- Some 3M command hooks can mount clusters up to 5 lbs.